 Depending on what you want to do, splurging on a tour (e.g. Ice caves, northern lights, etc) can be one of the most expensive things you do in Iceland.
 Something to remember, though, is to make absolutely sure that what you are paying the our for, isn’t something you can do yourself (or that it is worth the extra money to have someone else do for you).
 Some things are unavoidable, but certain things like seeing a glacier and finding the northern lights are actually very do-able solo – just research online and use common sense!
 Some of the best things to do in Iceland are tours, but remember to be smart about it.
 Going to Iceland at the best time to see the Northern Lights will also help your chances of finding them on your own.

-Mkaaaaay, you can’t really save money on these.
+Mkaaaaay, you can’t really save money in Iceland on these.
 But if you’re a festie head like me, you’re going to have extreme fomo if there’s one going on while you are there.
 So, check for festivals ahead of time (there are surprisingly a lot!!) and grab early bird tickets, or tickets for the cheaper days.
 Around when I went was Sonar Reykjavik, which looked bloody awesome, and was held at their amazing convention center, Harpa (there’s a photo of Harpa somewhere around here!)

 If you are going over summer, PLEASE do me a favor and go to Secret Solstice.
 PLEASEEEE.
 For me and my fomo-ridden self who will be at work.
 It’s held over the summer solstice and the sun never goes down.
 HOW.
 COOL.
 IS.
 THAT.
 Okay sorry, as you know, festivals get me excited.